lizardman301/HonorsCapstoneTextAnalysis/README.md

 ## Usage

-Require python 3.8 with nltk, pandas, and matplotlib.
+Requires python 3.8 with nltk, pandas, and matplotlib.

-Create a folder named "books" and place any text files you wish to analyze into the folder, and then run textAnalysis.py to generate files in the csv folder.
-Use graphMaker.py to generate graphs.
+Create a folder named "books" and place any text files you wish to analyze into the folder.
+Then run textAnalysis.py to generate files in the "csv" folder.
+Use graphMaker.py to generate graph images for the csvs in the "csv" folder.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)